–Learn what to do about a stray animal here.

 Surrendering an animal?

 The SPCA cannot accept animals without appointments.
 To make an appointment please call 716-875-7360 ext.
 400 / rabbits, ext.
 401. Your call will be returned in the order it was received.
+Please note that, due to our high volume of calls, your call may not be returned until the next business day.

 PLEASE BE CERTAIN THAT YOUR DECISION TO TURN YOUR PET IN TO THE SPCA IS YOUR FINAL DECISION!
 We are unable to answer inquiries after you leave a pet with us, so please do not contact us for this reason.
 If you have ANY DOUBTS about surrendering your pet(s) to us, PLEASE DO NOT DO SO!
 By leaving your pet(s) in our care, you are entrusting the SPCA representatives to make any and all decisions pertaining to the animal(s)!
 There is one exception to this policy; please read about our Return to Owner deposit here.